 3. How can EAL help centres to support their learners with their ongoing learning?

-If you have learners learning remotely then our award-winning Engineering Talent platform -https://www.engineeringtalent.org.uk/ provides an outstanding resource for you with learning materials validated by our subject matter experts.
-Our Customer Experience Team are on hand to support you should you need any help in accessing Engineering Talent or wish to have a remote demo.
-They can be contacted on email@example.com or +44 (0)1923 652400.
+If you have learners learning remotely then our Engage online learning platform provides an outstanding resource for you with learning materials validated by our subject matter experts.

 4. Should I notify EAL if my centre is closing?